Improper Breath Holding: The Hidden Obstacle to Your Optimal Breathing Development

 In my eye-training studio, I once worked with a cataract case whose vision we had improved by our method to such an extent that I called in a doctor, who worked sympathetically with us, to examine the eyes with his powerful ophthalmoscope.

 One eye the doctor found to be entirely cleared of cataract.
 The lens of the other eye was still a little too cloudy to see the retina - to get the red reflex.
 'Take a long, very slow in breath' I said to the pupil.

 The doctor exclaimed aloud that that single breath had temporarily cleared the last vestige of film in the eye, so that the retina could be seen readily.
 Each time the pupil remembered to breathe, the remaining shreds of sediment were dissipated.
 Each time he held his breath a little murk clouded the lens once more.

-When we hold the breath, we hold still.
-This effects the vision immediately.
-Also, less O2 exchange effects the vision immediately.
+When we hold our breath, we hold still.
+This affects the vision immediately.
+Also, less O2 exchange affects the vision immediately.
 The tension needed to hold the breath can also diminish clarity.

 Mike adds.
 I have a nose breathing snorkle.
 Love it.
 See Tribord online.